-Treatment Outcomes for Adults in Mental Health Residential and Day Treatment
+Treatment Outcomes for Adults and Adolescents in Mental Health Residential and Day Treatment

 Skyland Trail is a trailblazer in the area of outcomes research, which is an integral part of our evidence-based treatment model.
 Our robust outcomes and research program employs evaluative instruments considered to be the gold standards in the mental health field to measure the effectiveness of our treatment programs.

 When patients begin treatment at Skyland Trail, they complete assessments measuring their symptom severity, attitude toward medication adherence, hope for the future, level of functioning, senses of self efficacy and relationships with others, and physical health.
 We measure those indicators again when they complete their treatment.

 Specialized instruments based on diagnoses and symptoms provide a more detailed picture of the effectiveness of specific treatment programs for bipolar illness, major depression, schizophrenia, and anxiety.